Harvard Summer Program in Santiago, Chile

 The program will begin with a week-long comprehensive orientation.
 Each of the following seven weeks will include a combination of intensive classes held at the Harvard DRCLAS Regional Office, lectures at the Universidad de Chile, service learning at local hospitals and clinics and excursions within and beyond the city of Santiago.

-Prerequisite: a score between 751-780 in the SAT II, Harvard placement test or a Spanish 50 level course.
+Prerequisites: Harvard students must have received a score between 751-780 in the SAT II, an equivalent score on the Harvard placement test, or completed a Spanish 50 level course.
+Other students must have completed two years of college-level Spanish.

 Where you live and study